-Financial Technology (FinTech) is an up-and coming industry that is rapidly changing finance as we know it.
-With new and improved online banking platforms like PNC Virtual Wallet, robo-advisor investment software like Betterment, and cryptocurrency disrupters like Ripple, there are trillions of dollars floating around in FinTech, but sadly, women are only getting a tiny sliver of the pie.
+Financial technology ("fintech") is an up-and coming industry that is rapidly changing finance as we know it.
+With new and improved online banking platforms like PNC Virtual Wallet, robo-advisor investment software like Betterment, and cryptocurrency disrupters like Ripple, there are billions of dollars floating around in fintech.
+But sadly, women get only a tiny sliver of the pie.

-Women account for less than 5% of executive positions in FinTech.
+Women account for fewer than 5% of executive positions in fintech.
 As Innotribe points out in their report called Power Women in FinTech Index: Bridging the Gender Gap, this is a huge issue, considering that women control 70% of household finances throughout the world.
-Women are the main consumers of FinTech services, and yet they aren't represented in leadership roles.
+Women are the main consumers of fintech services, and yet they aren't represented in leadership roles.

 There was a nasty internal memo that circulated interally at Google titled, Google's Ideological Echo Chamber.
 It was written in response to Google's diversity efforts to get more women involved in the company.
 Some of the main points of this argument were that women are "genetically inferior" at math, and that they are too anxious to deal with a high-stress work environment; hence, we don't see more women in tech.
 Google promptly fired the software engineer for his sexist comments.

 According to the National Council of Teachers of Mathematics, boys and girls score equally as well as each other on standardized tests in primary school, with the exception of reading and writing where girls tend to have higher aptitudes.
 Essentially, girls are awesome at everything!

 According to the National Academy of Sciences, girls start out on an equal footing to boys when they're young, but their equal footing slides over time.
 Research suggests female students are negatively impacted by female teachers who show apprehension and anxiety in mathematics.